 This Patient Information summarizes the most important information about SOMAVERT.
 If you would like more information, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about SOMAVERT that is written for health professionals.

 What are the ingredients in SOMAVERT?

 Active ingredient: pegvisomant, including polyethylene glycol

-Inactive ingredients: glycine, mannitol, sodium phosphate dibasic anhydrous, and sodium phosphate monobasic monohydrate
+Inactive ingredients: glycine, mannitol, sodium dihydrogen phosphate monohydrate, and sodium phosphate dibasic anhydrous.